mautic/user-documentation/docs/contacts/manage_contacts.rst

 **Text Message Received** - This event type is for SMS replies, if you are using SMS and have SMS reply tracking configured.
 Outbound SMS display as ``Campaign Event Scheduled`` or ``Campaign Action Triggered``.

-**UTM Tags Recorded** - If you’re using UTM tags and record them from a Form submission, landing page hit, etc., Mautic displays them here.
+**UTM Tags Recorded** - If you're using UTM tags and record them from a Form submission, Landing Page hit, etc., Mautic displays them here.
 Expanding the details displays the recorded tags.

 **Video View Event** - Details in this event type include the length of time a prospect watched the video, the percentage of the video watched, the page where the video displays - known as Referrer - and the URL of the video file.